jlangr/ccode2/classes.md

 Heuristics help you identify the steps to take, and also the steps to avoid, to arrive at well-designed classes:

 - **Positive heuristics**&mdash;steps to take.
 Kent Beck's four rules of emergent design[[ref]], for example, tell you to ensure that all code is testable as you go, to eliminate logical redundancies, to ensure all programmatic elements are clearly and concisely named, and to minimize overdesign.
 - **Negative heuristics**&mdash;steps to avoid.
 Anti-patterns describe bad paths to take while developing code. *Copy-paste programming," for example, tells us to not habitually create new logic by first duplicating existing code, then changing it.
-(A memorable name for this anti-pattern might be "grab and stab."
+(A more-memorable name for this anti-pattern might be "grab and stab."
 Or "snatch and patch."
-Or "copy and corrup."
-Or ... )
+Or "copy and corrupt."
+Or...
+Maybe that's enough for now.
+Don't do it.)

 Characteristics help you assess the current quality of your classes.